 With a rough sketch of the app and wireframe in hand, the next phase is to create a prototype of the mobile application.
 It includes everything from a simple sketch of the app project interface to the dynamic interactive model.

 The main goal of this phase is to simulate the final app project that enables them to test the design approach before investing valuable time in the development of the same.
 While some people use tools like Marvel and Invision to convert low-fidelity mockups into interactive mobile applications, others go directly for a native prototype written in Swift.

 Go for Visual Design

 This mobile application design phase focuses on the app appearance.
 It ensures that the app design is not only lucrative but also consistent, functional and identifiable via visual language.
+You might also want to explore, mobile responsive designs for eCommerce website and app that drive innovation.
 This phase brings the storytelling feature of the design in front and deals with challenges that come across to make the customer experience enjoyable and adding value to the brand.
 Based on the earlier design stages, it maintains the overall essence of the idea, goals defined in the app specification, flows formed in the wireframes, and the knowledge gained from the prototype.

 I often begin visual designing with a UI kit as it empowers me to lean on Android and iOS conventions while experimenting with the layout in meaningful ways.